Skip to main content

 Life cycle assessment (LCA) accounts for all the inputs and outputs involved in creating and using a product or system, from raw materials to the end of its useful life, to estimate impacts on humans and ecosystems.

-With an emphasis on additive manufacturing tools to reduce energy and waste, the Testbeds facility has helped 160+ companies fabricate, scale, and test sustainable technologies.
-By integrating a new LCA service into the Testbeds, the facility offers a unique platform that connects hands-on R&D with iterative sustainability insights.
+With an emphasis on additive manufacturing tools to reduce energy and waste, the Testbeds facility has helped 180+ companies fabricate, scale, and test sustainable technologies.
+By integrating an LCA service into the Testbeds, the facility offers a unique platform that connects hands-on R&D with iterative sustainability insights.
 Innovators can refine designs and assess impacts in parallel — and design for sustainability from the start.

 Testbeds LCA services cover the full spectrum of climate tech R&D, from materials discovery to prototyping, scaling, and deploying new technologies.
 Assessments are tailored to your goals, desired depth, and budget.